I’ve been sort of slacking lately. Well actually, I was sick, but also slacking.

 One weekend, I’d like to tackle the whole thing and make it prettier, but that will have to be a future project.

 As of now, my drawers are ok for organization, so I spent my 10 minutes reorganizing two small cabinets that store paper, hard drives for backups, extra binders and packing material.
 For drawers, I use small containers as much as possible.
 Any type will do.
-They make it easier to keep things tidy, especially if one groups like-things together as Peter Walsh suggests.
+They make it easier to keep things tidy, especially if one group like-things together as Peter Walsh suggests.

 Day 16 – Baking supplies – Rather than tackle your whole pantry, focus on only those items that you use for baking.